design-juspay/Blend-v1/memory-bank/activeContext.md

   - Enhanced token structure with more granular control over styling
   - Completely replaced icon-based props with a slot-based API for leading and trailing content, making the component more flexible and future-proof
   - Improved token naming for better semantics (renamed 'style' to 'borderRadius' for clarity)
+  - **Removed font-family definitions to allow proper inheritance from parent elements**
 - Refactored the Tags component to follow the modular component structure:
   - Created proper TypeScript types with enums for variants, statuses, sizes, and styles
   - Implemented token-based styling using foundationToken.ts as the source of truth
   - Separated styled components, utils, and tokens into their own files
   - Developed both Tag and SplitTag components with consistent APIs
+  - Restructured SplitTag to use a more intuitive API with primaryTag and secondaryTag objects
+  - Added single Tag fallback functionality when secondaryTag is not provided
   - Added the components to the demo system with a simple navigation bar
 - Enhanced the demo system with a more organized and beautiful UI:
   - Implemented a vertical navigation sidebar for better component organization